 Pythons have a very specific set of requirements in regards to general care, however if all of these elements are provided they are relatively low maintenance to keep.

 Providing adequate temperature gradients within a python’s enclosure is essential for their health and wellbeing.
-Children’s pythons require a basking spot maintained between 28-32˚C and a cool end of 22-26˚C during the day.
+Children’s and spotted pythons require a basking spot maintained between 32-35˚C and a cool end of 22-26˚C during the day.
 Night time temperatures should not drop below 21˚C. Temperatures should be checked daily and must be regulated with the use of a good quality thermostat.
-Recommended sources of heat include the use of incandescent, halogen or ceramic globes as well as heat mats and heat cords.
+Recommended sources of heat include the use of carbon fibre, ceramic, incandescent, or halogen globes as well as heat mats and heat cords.

-Being primarily nocturnal species, ultraviolet light (UV) is not as essential to children’s pythons as it is to other species of reptile.
+Being primarily nocturnal species, ultraviolet light (UV) is not as essential to children’s and spotted pythons as it is to other species of reptile.
 However, Kellyville Pets recommends the use of UV lighting with all python species.
 There are a number of positive benefits to a python’s health by providing them with UV lighting.
-A 5.0 UVB tube or compact globe is an ideal source of artificial UV light.
+A 7.0 T5 UVB tube is an ideal source of artificial UV light.

 Pythons require a ‘day and night’ cycle with lights running for approximately 10-12 hours each day, set on a timer.
 Python’s also benefit from short periods of access to unfiltered, natural light outdoors.